tcllab/tsp/lib/README.md

 JTcl does not require any external packages, as the required packages 'hyde' and 'parser' are included in the JTcl distribution.

-critcl-3.1.15 is no longer needed for tsp4tcc uses tcc4tcl
+critcl-3.1.15 is no longer needed for tsp4tcc uses tcc4tcl (tcc 0.9.27)

+tcc4tcl (tcc 0.9.27) can be found here     https://github.com/MichaelMiR01/tcc4tcl/releases

+Precompiled binaries for tcc4tcl can be found here     https://github.com/MichaelMiR01/tccide/

 crtitcl can be found here, just in case    https://github.com/andreas-kupries/critcl/releases